 When the total number of 125 Giclée prints on this premium canvas at the set size have been produced, no more limited edition prints of this work will ever be produced again.
 This is what makes a Limited Edition work both unique, exclusive, and more valuable for a Collector, and the rest of the world – because only a certain number were ever produced, and they are lucky enough to own one of them!

 SO WHAT IS AN “OPEN EDITION” PRINT, AND HOW IS IT DIFFERENT FROM A “LIMITED EDITION” PRINT?

-An “Open Edition” print is still a quality archival Giclée reproduction print of a certain work, but the choices of print size dimensions and surfaces are more varied (with surface choices of medium grade canvas, art paper, photo paper, wood, or metal), with an unlimited number of prints available.
+An “Open Edition” print is still an acid-free quality archival Giclée reproduction print of a certain work, but the choices of print size dimensions and surfaces are more varied (with surface choices of medium grade canvas, art paper, photo paper, wood, or metal), and with an unlimited number of prints available.

 Open edition prints have no printing limit on them, are not signed or numbered, and are generally a less expensive alternative than the premium Limited Edition prints.
 This is a great option for those on a more restricted budget who want to brighten their home or office space with a piece of art that speaks to their soul and makes them smile.

 *Note- We all seem to have that one little nook or wall space where only a certain size print could go.
 For my open edition prints, I have selected some of the most common sizes for listing on my website.
 However, if you have need for a particular height or width that is not shown in the open editions print table, please contact me, either by phone or email, to see if the size you need might be available.
 I would love to help you find something that would bring you joy!